 Polydamas (Πολυδαμας) [pole-LID-uh-muss].
 Son of Panthoös; a Trojan leader, though a commoner; counselor to Hector.

 Polydorus (Πολυδωρος) [polly-DOOR-us].
-Son of Priam and prince of Troy
+Son of Priam and a prince of Troy

 Priam (Πριαμος) [PRY-am].
 Son of Laomedon & descendant of Dardanos, a son of Zeus; king of Troy.